 Shooting with Penny Pitchlynn

 Meet Penny Pitchlynn.
 She's a badass.
-She's the Norman, OK, based musician behind LABRYS plus she's the bass player in the indie rock band BRONCHO.
-I also remember her Low Litas days awhile back.
+She's the Norman, OK, based musician behind LABRYS, plus she's the bass player in the indie rock band BRONCHO.
+I also remember her Low Litas days a while back.
 She reached out a few weeks ago through a buddy of mine and we finally got to work on something together.
 Have I mentioned I'm always down to make stuff with other creatives?
 'Cause I am.

 When she reached out I immediately knew I didn't want to shoot something with her playing or an interview about her music projects – there's plenty of solid stuff out there already.
 I did want to try and play with contrasts though.
 I'm always a fan of the idea of who we are vs. the person we sometimes need to be.
 In setting up the shoot, I sent Penny some reference images and an idea of a person being in two different worlds; Kinda like how I feel about being on LinkedIn.
 Footage from this film is available for licensing over at Filmsupply.